Bhushan1024/Magical-Arena/README.md

 - The game continues until one player’s health reaches zero.

 # Prerequisites
+- Eclipse IDE: Ensure you have Eclipse IDE installed on your system.
-Java Development Kit (JDK) 8 or later
+- Java Development Kit (JDK) 8 or later
-JUnit 5 Jupiter API for running tests
+- JUnit 5 Jupiter API for running tests

 # Code Design
 The project uses the following classes and design: